input-output-hk/cardano-node-wiki/docs/Cardano-node-required-checks.md

 Whenever there is a variation to this document, the required checks for the `cardano-node` repository should be updated accordingly.

-If the required checks for the `cardano-node` repository are found to differ from those described here, then those should be updated to match this page.
+If the required checks for the `cardano-node` repository differ from those described here, then those should be updated to match this page.

-Sometimes, due to an urgent situation, a required-check may need to be disabled to merge an important PR.
+Sometimes, due to an urgent situation, a required check may need to be disabled to merge an important PR.
 Those incidents should be documented in the incidents section of the page.
-Keeping a list of such incidents will help us understand which require-checks are problematic.
+Keeping a list of such incidents will help us understand which required checks are problematic.

 ### Legend
 * ✅ Required check.